-The California Department of Fair Employment and Housing has filed a lawsuit against Activision Blizzard for "violations of the state's civil rights and equal pay laws" regarding its treatment of women.
+Last week, the California Department of Fair Employment and Housing filed a lawsuit against Activision Blizzard for "violations of the state's civil rights and equal pay laws" pertaining to its treatment of women.

 "The DFEH includes distorted, and in many cases false, descriptions of Blizzard's past," they said.
 "We have been extremely cooperative with the DFEH throughout their investigation, including providing them with extensive data and ample documentation, but they refused to inform us what issues they perceived.
 They were required by law to adequately investigate and to have good faith discussions with us to better understand and to resolve any claims or concerns before going to litigation, but they failed to do so."

 Bungie speaks out against toxic studio cultures following Activision lawsuit

 Destiny maker Bungie made a statement regarding the lawsuit, as well as its own internal efforts to counteract harassment.
 The studio, formerly a partner of Activision, admitted that some employees have reported experiences of harassment, but the firm said it does what it can to "push back on a persistent culture of harassment, abuse, and inequality that exists in our industry."

 "It's our responsibility to ensure this type of behaviour is not tolerated at Bungie at any level, and that we never excuse it or sweep it under the rug," the company said via Twitter.
 "While the accounts in this week's news are difficult to read, we hope they will lead to justice, awareness and accountability."

 Gaming outlets halt Activision Blizzard coverage

 Following the lawsuit, several gaming outlets pledged to stop covering and promoting Activision Blizzard titles until changes are made.